Creative Cloud Libraries

 The Creative Cloud desktop app is a convenient place to manage and organize your assets in a workspace that provides more elbow room than the Libraries panel in applications.
-You can access your libraries in the Your work tab of the Creative Cloud desktop app.
+You can access Your libraries in the Files tab of the Creative Cloud desktop app.

-You can also access and manage your Creative Cloud Libraries in the Your work tab of the Creative Cloud website.
+You can also access and manage your Creative Cloud Libraries in the Creative Cloud website.